 To commence the process, navigate to Payroll Settings (from your payroll dashboard) > Rule Sets (under the 'Pay Conditions' list) > select the relevant award from the dropdown list > hover your mouse over the applicable rule set that would have otherwise applied to the annualised wage employee so that the "TEST RULES" label appears > click on the "TEST RULES" label:

 This will take you to the Rules Tester screen.
 From here, complete the following actions:

 - Select Year as the timesheet period.
 N.B.
 At this stage, the reconciliation process can only be performed for the 'Year' timesheet period and no other period option;

 - Enter the year end date by clicking on the calendar icon.
 For eg, if you enter 10/3/20 as the end date all timesheets for the period 11/3/19 to 10/3/20 will be assessed;

 - Click on Import;

 - Select the annualised wage employee from the dropdown list and click on Import.
-N.B.
-Only active employees will appear in the dropdown list.
-If you want to undertake the reconciliation process for a terminated employee, you will need to reactivate them first.
 All the employee timesheets for that date range will be displayed on the screen;

 - Scroll down past the timesheets to filter the remaining settings.
 Take note the the Award Rules option is locked.
 This is because draft or active rules cannot be used to cost timesheets under the 'Year' timesheet period option;